8090-inc/xrx-core/xrx_agent_framework/README.md

 ## Installation

-The Agent Framework is part of the xRx-core submodule submodule.
+The xRx Agent framework is part of the xRx-core submodule submodule.
 Installation is automatic when you install the xRx-core submodule.

 ## Contributing